rockettheme/docs/Docs/magento/start/install_magento.md

 Step 4: The Installation Wizard
 -----

 The Magento installation wizard allows you to complete initial setup of your new site using your browser.
 Accessing the wizard can be done right after uploading and unpacking the installer into your desired directory.
-You need but to navigate to the root directory for your Magento site.
+You need to navigate to the root directory for your Magento site.

 If you uploaded and unpacked the downloader, a lighter and smaller file package that downloads the entirety of the Magento package prior to initiating installation, you will want to navigate to the same directory with an additional `/downloader.php` to open the **Downloader**.